 As discussed earlier, leaves can hide different items that can puncture your tire.
 It’s not always avoidable, so you must check your tires occasionally.
 This shouldn’t be limited to the fall and winter but should be checked every time before you begin riding.
 Doing this allows you to catch any problems sooner rather than later.

 Another thing to check is tire pressure.
 While fall isn’t as cold as winter, the cold can still alter the tire pressure.
-So, checking to ensure the tire pressure is perfect before going out for your ride is best.
+So, checking the tire pressure before each ride is best.

 Fall Bike Riding Tip 5: The Usual Tools

-Remember to bring the usual tools you usually get for your bike adventures!
-If anything happens, you want to ensure you have all the materials you need to fix it.
+Remember to bring the essential repair tools for your bike adventures!
+If anything happens, you will want to ensure you have all the necessary supplies to fix it.
 To know these, check out our article about the tools you should have for any ride.

 With these tips, you’re sure to have a great and safe extended season as you continue to ride your bike through autumn.